wdmg/bootstrap-datepicker/README.md

-# bootstrap-datepicker
+# Bootstrap DatePicker
-DatePicker plugin for Bootstrap framework
+Date and time picker plugin for Bootstrap framework